January 2008 Board Meeting

 Pat Peterson, Deputy Attorney General

 LOCATION: The Avila Beach Community Center

 - Roll Call

-- Consideration and possible Conservancy authorization to disburse up to $3,500,000 to the Big Sur Land Trust for the acquisition of two properties for the Carmel River Parkway in Monterey County.
+- Consideration and possible Conservancy authorization to disburse up to $500,000 to the Big Sur Land Trust for acquisition of the McWhorter Property for the Carmel River Parkway in Monterey County.